Meritamen: Burial in the Queens Valley

 Queen Meritamen raises the ḥrp-scepter high above her head with her back arm (as shown in the image above).

+The exact time of Meritamen's death remains uncertain, but it could not have been earlier than the 50th year of Ramesses II’s reign.
+There is no reason to assume that the promotion of younger princess‑queens coincided with the retirement or death of older ones.
+Records of Meritamen, Bintanath, and Henutmire during the reign of Ramesses II can be traced as late as between the 42nd and 56th years.
+They likely all outlived their father‑husband.
+Meritamen’s tomb later received an additional small chamber, which was left unfinished, suggesting that she underwent a change in status shortly before her death.
+She probably died in the early part of Merneptah’s reign, while Henutmire lived on into the reign of Amenmesse.

 Meritamen was buried at QV68 in the Valley of the Queens.
 The tomb of Meritamen was described by Lepsius.

 An interesting scene in the tomb shows Meritamen consecrating cloth-boxes to Osiris and Hathor.
 The inscriptions identify the Queen as The Osiris, King's Daughter, Great Royal Wife, Lady of Both Lands, Merytamen, may she live.
 She is said to be "Bringing a box of clothing, eternally; consecrating the box of clothing three times" (sic).

 Here, Meritamen assumes a strikingly dynamic pose, raising the ḥrp-scepter high above her head with her back arm.
 The image resembles the typical stance of the Canaanite goddess Anat—Meritamen lifts the scepter above her head just as Anat would hold an axe.
 There is no comparable example in any of the queenly tombs of the 18th or 19th Dynasties, making this pose truly unique.
 This may be because Anat was a goddess especially revered by Ramesses II, and it could also reflect Meritamen’s personal devotion.

 The sarcophagus-lid is now in Berlin (15274).
 Meritamen's titles on the sarcophagus lid are given twice.
 At the head she is described as: "[King's Daughter], Great [Royal Wife], Lady of Both Lands, Merytamen, justified".
 Over the head she is described as: "The Osiris, King's Daughter beloved of him, Great Royal Wife, Lady of Both Lands, Merytamen, justified".